Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals

-To further unlock their potential, it is essential to directly calculate the magnetic octupole moment (MOM) in bulk crystals.
+To further unlock their potential, it is essential to directly calculate the magnetic octupole moment (MOM) as an order parameter.
 However, calculating the MOM in bulk crystals is a challenging problem and is currently limited to atomic-scale calculations~\cite{Bhowal2024-vj,Suzuki2017-ve}.
 The main reason is that the fundamental definition of the MOM operator, $O_{ijk} =\int d\bm{r} \mu_i(\bm{r})r_jr_k $, involves the position operator $\bm{r}$, which is unbounded in bulk crystals.
 Here, $\bm{\mu}(\bm{r})$ denotes the magnetization density, and $i,j,k$ label Cartesian components.
 An approach to overcome this difficulty is to redefine the MOM based on a thermodynamic relation.
 To date, this prescription has proven effective for formulating other multipole moments that originally include the position operator, such as orbital magnetization~\cite{Shi2007-xs}, magnetic quadrupoles~\cite{Gao2018-uk,Shitade2019-hq,Shitade2018-rd,Gao2018-no}, and electric quadrupoles~\cite{Daido2020-yo}.

 In this paper, we derive a gauge-invariant formula of the spin contribution of the MOM, i.e., the spin MOM (SMOM), using a thermodynamic relation.
-The physical meaning of the resulting formula is clarified by taking the molecular limit, revealing that it combines transition rate matrices from various multipoles and their expectation values.
+The physical meaning of the resulting formula is clarified by taking the molecular limit, revealing that it consists of transition rate matrices and other elements from various multipoles.
 Furthermore, the SMOM satisfies St\v{r}eda formulas related to the spin magnetoelectric dipole-quadrupole susceptibilities, which describe the response between dipolar and quadrupolar fields in magnetoelectric-coupled regimes.
 In addition, we confirm the validity of the St\v{r}eda formulas through numerical calculations and find that the corresponding response coefficients are enhanced due to interband effects.
 Note that we do not consider the orbital contribution here because spin magnetization usually dominates the total magnetization~\cite{Meyer1961-tf,reck1969orbital}.